 We Dream In Color Foundation

-Project "We Live And Remember In Color" groundbreaking mission is to unify the awareness colors of health and humanity in one ribbon.
+Project "We Live And Remember In Color" ground-breaking mission is to unify the awareness colors of health and humanity in one ribbon.
 Our objective is to stress the importance of knowing your color.
 Knowing your color is the key to mind and body support, disease prevention, and humanitarian assistance.
-Because people give most to what matters to them, the project "We Live And Remember In Color" intends to showcase events in collaboration with other organizations in fundraising efforts toward the many "Colors" that affect us all the many COLOR's that affect us all.
+Because people give most to what matters to them, the project "We Live And Remember In Color" intends to showcase events in collaboration with other organizations in fundraising efforts toward the many "Colors" that affect us all.

 Chief Dr. Quinton Tamba Taylor de’Alexander